 5. Take action

 The map is of no use if it does not lead to action.
-And now you have a clear action and communication plan for each step of an employees journey, it’s time to start implementing them by discussing with HR, managers, department head and other possible stakeholders.
+And now you have a clear action and communication plan for each step of an employee’s journey, it’s time to start implementing them by discussing them with HR, managers, department heads and other possible stakeholders.

 6. Keep your employee journey map up to date

 Your employee journey will always be changing, so your map should too.
-Take major changes and event into consideration, keep asking for feedback periodically, and update your map accordingly.
+Take major changes and events into consideration, keep asking for feedback periodically, and update your map accordingly.

 Parting words and next steps